What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 This process was considered as a fairy tale in Europe.
-Nevertheless, in 1796, the English doctor Jenner decided to conduct an experiment to demonstrate its reality.
-He inoculated cowpox instead of smallpox to some patients.
-Cowpox is a serious disease for bovines, but causes only mild symptoms to humans.
+Nevertheless, in 1796, the English doctor Jenner decided to test it.
+He inoculated cowpox to some of his patients (Cowpox is close to smallpox.
+Cowpox is a serious disease for bovines, but causes only mild symptoms in humans).

 A century later, Louis Pasteur took the concept to a new level.
 He theorized the notion of attenuation for live vaccines and created the first vaccines against rabies and anthrax.